 Ramlan Ortega Sensei started learning Aikido in the year 1995 and at the end of the year 1997, he was graded to 1st Dan black belt by Kancho Inoue Kyoichi Sensei who was then the Headmaster of International Yoshinkan Aikido Federation, Japan.

-Dr. Ramlan Sensei has been constantly going to Japan and Australia to undergo advance training and has attended many seminars overseas.
+Ramlan Ortega Sensei has been constantly going to Japan and Australia to undergo advance training and has attended many seminars overseas.
 He participated in the 50th Anniversary of All Japan Yoshinkan Aikido Demonstration (September 2005).
 He also featured in many demonstrations in Australia, Japan, Indonesia and Thailand.

-Dr. Ramlan Sensei has also trained under world-renowned Aikido teachers such as Kancho Kyoichi Inoue, Tsutomo Chida Shihan, Takafumi Takeno Shihan, Yasuhisa Shioda Kancho (son of Soke Gozo Shioda) and Robert Mustard Sensei (Canada).
+Ramlan Ortega Sensei has also trained under world-renowned Aikido teachers such as Kancho Kyoichi Inoue, Tsutomo Chida Shihan, Takafumi Takeno Shihan, Yasuhisa Shioda Kancho (son of Soke Gozo Shioda) and Robert Mustard Sensei (Canada).

 - to embraces the philosophies of Yoshinkan Aikido and looks to spread these philosophies to broader community